prisma/prisma1/docs/1.7/01-Quickstart/01-Backend/01-TypeScript/01-TypeScript.md

 </Instruction>

-### Sending queries and mutations against the Prisma API
+### Sending queries and mutations against the Prisma database API

 The GraphQL CRUD API defined by the Prisma schema (`src/generated/prisma.graphql`) can be accessed using the `database` Playground.